GOING HOME by Roger Hathaway, Jan 21, 2012

 PART 1

-[scroll to end of Part 1 for added comments: 1/24, 1/25, 1/27, 1/28, 2/1, 2/2]
+[comments: 1/24, 1/25, 1/27, 1/28, 2/1, 2/2]

 Click here for PART 2

-[scroll to bottom for added comments: 2/12, 2/16]
+[added comments: 2/12, 2/16]

-[Feb 5, 2012: This article relates my effort to commit the ultimate act of altar sacrifice in order to obey Jesus' command of "Follow Me."
+[Feb 5, 2012: This article relates my consideration of the ultimate act of altar sacrifice in order to obey Jesus' command of "Follow Me."
 Over a twelve day period, I struggled with the problem of making my sacrifice real, as a suicide.
 Finally, I did not do it; I try to explain my feelings, goal, hopes, and frustrations here.
 I realize this was very radical, what most people would call "crazy."
 But, it had me wrestling with God in a very real way.
 In reflection, I think my motivation is partly a disgust with the Lukewarm religion which "talks a good line but does no real action."
 I assure you that this was not just talk; I really did intend to complete my offering as a real action.
 The world seems fresher to me now, rain sweeter, winter more friendly, my body lighter.
 I feel less anchored.
 I feel renewed.]

 Is suicide wrong?
 By "wrong," I mean evil, unGodly; is suicide contrary to God’s will?